The Betrothed: Chapters 1–8: Flight from the village

 When he presents himself for the wedding ceremony, Renzo is amazed to hear that the marriage is to be postponed (the priest didn't have the courage to tell the truth).
 An argument ensues and Renzo succeeds in extracting from the priest the name of Don Rodrigo.
 It turns out that Don Rodrigo has his eye on Lucia and that he had a bet about her with his cousin Count Attilio.

 Lucia's mother, Agnese, advises Renzo to ask the advice of "Dr. Azzeccagarbugli" (Dr. Quibbleweaver, in Colquhoun's translation), a lawyer in the town of Lecco.
 Dr. Azzeccagarbugli is at first sympathetic: thinking Renzo is actually the perpetrator, he shows Renzo a recent edict criminalising the making of threats to procure or prevent marriages, but when he hears the name of Don Rodrigo, he panics and drives Renzo away.
 Lucia sends a message to "Fra Cristoforo" (Friar Christopher), a respected Capuchin friar at the monastery of Pescarenico, asking him to come as soon as he can.

 Fra Christopher's back story is told.
-He used to be the son of a rich merchant and his birth name was Ludovico.
+He used to be the son of a rich merchant and his birth name was Lodovico.
 He had a steward named Christopher, who was very faithful and had a family.
-While traveling along a road, Ludovico and his enemy had a standoff over who would lose face and pass on the outside.
+While traveling along a road, Lodovico and his enemy had a standoff over who would lose face and pass on the outside.
 A fight broke out and an enemy bravo killed Christopher.
-Ludovico then killed Christopher's murderer.
-Ludovico then decided to become a friar after wrapping up his worldly affairs with Christopher's family and the family of the man he had killed.
-Ludovico became a friar, taking the name Fra Christopher.
+Lodovico then killed Christopher's murderer.
+Lodovico then decided to become a friar after wrapping up his worldly affairs with Christopher's family and the family of the man he had killed.
+Lodovico became a friar, taking the name Fra Christopher.

 When Fra Cristoforo comes to Lucia's cottage and hears the story, he immediately goes to Don Rodrigo's mansion, where he finds the baron at a meal with his cousin Count Attilio, along with four guests, including the mayor and Dr. Azzeccagarbugli.
 The power dynamics of the people at the dining table is evident.
 When Don Rodrigo is taken aside by the friar, he explodes with anger at his presumption and sends him away, but not before an old servant has a chance to offer his help to Cristoforo.